Particular/docs.particular.net/nservicebus/upgrades/testing-6to7.md

     Test.Saga<MySaga>()
         .WhenHandling<TestSaga.CompleteSagaMessage>()
         .AssertSagaCompletionIs(true);

-use the new expecations to write:
+use the new expectations to write:

     Test.Saga<MySaga>()
         .ExpectSagaCompleted()
         .WhenHandling<TestSaga.CompleteSagaMessage>();

-Note how the `ExpectSagaCompleted` and `ExpectSagaNotCompleted` expectations must be placed **before** a `When` method, similar to other expecation methods.
+Note how the `ExpectSagaCompleted` and `ExpectSagaNotCompleted` expectations must be placed **before** a `When` method, similar to other expectation methods.